-Wilson: “I’ll get out my crystal ball.
-It’s faded and not quite clear.
-I think that we’re seeing right now in the last two years, a strong move toward ebooks — I had published ebooks that are published in a PDF format since maybe 2002 or something like that.
-That technology has been around a while and there are a lot of people.
-Everybody with a computer can access a PDF book.
-I think there’s been a huge change of what used to be all printed books that are now turned to Kindle.
-I think that Kindle is probably going to become the format of choice even though it may not be the best format.
-I think ePub is probably the best format, but I think Kindle is going to overtake them just because of Amazon’s marketing power.
+There’s been a huge change of what used to be all printed books that are now turned to Kindle editions.
+I think that Kindle is probably going to become the format of choice even though it may not be the best format. ePub is probably the best format, but I think Kindle is going to overtake them just because of Amazon’s marketing power.

-“I think in the area of publishing, one of the areas that I’ve really taken advantage of, is that instead of having to publish a book, you can self-publish, whereas before you had to publish through some major publisher or a vanity publisher.
-People can now self-publish through CreateSpace, which is an Amazon-owned company, and basically publish their own paperback on a print-on-demand basis.
-That is when an order comes in to it, it gets printed, rather than having a garage full of cases of books that you never sell.
+In the area of publishing, one of the areas that I’ve really taken advantage of is that instead of having to publish a book, you can self-publish, whereas before you had to publish through a major publisher or a vanity publisher.
+People can now self-publish through CreateSpace, which is an Amazon-owned company, and publish their own paperback on a print-on-demand basis — an order comes in and it gets printed then, rather than having a garage full of cases of books that you never sell.
 So it solves part of the financial problem.

-“Basically I can publish a book now in paperback format.
-If I do all the work by myself, my out of pocket expense is going to be somewhere around $150 or $160.
-Part of that is for the copyright — for the ISBN number — and then the rest of that for various kinds of initial setup fees.
+I can publish a book now in paperback format.
+If I do all the work by myself, my out-of-pocket expense is going to be somewhere around $150 to $160.
+Part of that is for the copyright — for the ISBN number — and then the rest is various kinds of setup fees.
 Then for $12 a year I can keep it in print indefinitely.
-So that kind of stuff I think is changing the whole face of publishing as far as the print publisher and a lot of major publishers are using that to keep older books in print.
+So that is changing the whole face of print publishing.
+A lot of major publishers are using that to keep older books in print.

-Wilson: “Well, currently I’m the interim pastor at First Baptist Church of Nevada City, California.
+Wilson: Currently I’m the interim pastor at First Baptist Church of Nevada City, California.
 I expect to be there a few more months until they find a regular pastor.
-And I’m engaged in writing, as I mentioned, my 30th book, which is on the life of David.
+And I’m engaged in writing, as I mentioned.
+My 30th book is on the life of David.
 It will be 12 lessons in that study that I will put out on the Internet for people to subscribe to and take as an online course in September.
 After that, I don’t know.
-I like to stay busy and God’s given me health and I thank God for that.
+I like to stay busy.
+God has given me health and I thank God for that.
 So as long as I have health and strength, I’m going to enjoy doing things.
-The one thing I have enjoyed is a little bit more time to slow down the pace and enjoy life a little bit more.
-So we’ll see, but I’ll keep busy.”
+The one thing I have enjoyed is more time to slow down and enjoy life a little bit more.
+So we’ll see, but I’ll keep busy.

 Murdock: We will all enjoy following what you’re doing.
-Final thoughts, sir, on Web Marketing Today, on plans that you have, and anything else on your mind?
+Final thoughts, sir, on Web Marketing Today, on your planns, and anything else on your mind?

-Wilson: “Well, I’m excited for Web Marketing Today.
-It’s been just over two months since your company acquired it, and what I’ve seen is one, you’ve moved it to a new platform.
+Wilson: I’m excited for Web Marketing Today.
+It’s been just over two months since your company acquired it.
+What I’ve seen is one, you’ve moved it to a new platform.
 You have increased the content — you have at least doubled and are moving towards tripling the amount of content that’s being published each week.
 And I think that’s exciting because Web Marketing Today is getting a breath of fresh air, and you’re broadening the number of people who are writing for it.
-I think it has a great life ahead of it and I’m excited that it’s having this kind of future.
-I really think the Internet marketing has become, in the last 17 years that I’ve been in this field, one of now mainstream marketing approaches and Web Marketing Today I hope will continue to move small businesses in that direction.”
+I think it has a great life ahead of it.
+I’m excited that it’s having this kind of future.
+I really think the Internet marketing has become, in the last 17 years that I’ve been in this field, one of now mainstream marketing approaches.
+Web Marketing Today I hope will continue to move small businesses in that direction.”

 Murdock: That’s certainly our intention.
 It’s a privilege to assume the publication that you founded and to be associated with such an honorable man.
-So we feel very fortunate in that respect.
-There are three websites that we’ve alluded to here before we wrap up, that you’re involved with.
+We feel very fortunate in that respect.
+There are three websites that we’ve alluded to that you’re involved with.
 Could you tell our audience the URLs of those three websites, so they can keep up with you?

-Murdock: Dr. Ralph Wilson, the founder of Web Marketing Today, innovator in many aspects of web marketing.
-We thank you for everything you’ve done for us — and all of your readers — over the years.
+Murdock: Dr. Ralph Wilson, the founder of Web Marketing Today and an innovator in many aspects of web marketing, we thank you for everything you’ve done for all of us over the years.
 And we thank you for your time today in this interview.